Scholarships and Awards

 Jean Hudson Gano Volunteer Award

-The Jean Hudson Gano Community Service Award was established in May of 1997 in celebration of Jean’s life.
-Jean was an outstanding Junior League and community volunteer.
+The Junior League of Summit is now accepting nominations for the Jean Hudson Gano Community Service Award.
+This award is given in memory of and in tribute to Jean Hudson Gano, a JLS member who died of breast cancer in May of 1997.
+Jean’s exemplary and extraordinary commitment to volunteerism, community service, and particularly to issues regarding women and children, was an inspiration to all those who were touched by her efforts.
 Jean’s impact on the community was far-reaching and long-lasting.
 The award given in her memory will ensure that her extraordinary commitment to voluntarism will never be forgotten.

 Past Recipients of Jean Hudson Gano Award